U.S. natgas futures hit 6-month spot high on heat

-NEW YORK U.S. natural gas futures edged higher in early post-holiday trading on Thursday, boosted to their highest level in six months as more hot weather on tap for much of the nation lifts air conditioning demand.
+NEW YORK, July 5 U.S. natural gas futures edged higher in early post-holiday trading on Thursday, boosted to their highest level in six months as more hot weather on tap for much of the nation lifts air conditioning demand.

 But traders expect little more upside, with prices hovering above the 200-day moving average near $2.82 per million British thermal units and most noting the market will have a hard time breaking the $3 level, where gas loses its appeal over coal for power generation.

-As of 9:30 a.m.
-EDT (1330 GMT), front-month August natural gas futures on the New York Mercantile Exchange were at $2.93 per mmBtu, up 3.1 cents, or 1 percent, after trading as high as $2.957, the highest mark for a front month since early January, according to Reuters data.
+As of 9:00 a.m.
+EDT (1300 GMT), front-month August natural gas futures on the New York Mercantile Exchange were at $2.916 per mmBtu, up 1.7 cents, after trading as high as $2.957, the highest mark for a front month since early January, according to Reuters data.

 NYMEX was closed Wednesday for the U.S. Independence Day holiday.